Strategically Examining The Circumstances Behind Theft Charges

-At Kelly & Rubin, LLP, we will make sure that your rights are protected throughout the legal process.
+At Rubin Law Group & Robert P. Kelly Law P.C., we will make sure that your rights are protected throughout the legal process.
 Our lawyers understand how confusing and stressful this time may be for you.
 We will address your concerns and help calm your fears as we pursue the best outcome possible for you.

 Experience In Defending A Wide Array Of Related Charges

 Our lawyers have over 30 years of experience working with a variety of individuals throughout the five boroughs of New York City who have been charged with:

 - Auto theft